MISTERNEGATIVE21/ConsentiumThingsDalton/README.md

 * You can change the sampling interval by changing the `interval` variable.
 * You can change the precision of the data sent over REST by changing the `pre` variable.
-* You can add additional sensors to the board by connecting them to the appropriate pins and updating the `sensor_num` variable and the `sensor_val` and `info_buff` arrays.
+* You can add additional sensors to the board by connecting them to the appropriate pins and updating the `sensorCount` variable and the `sensorValues` and `sensorInfo` arrays.

 **License:**